eventual-recluse/stereopan.lv2/README.md

 Building this plugin needs the lv2 development libraries as well as the usual C++ build tools.

-To build on linux from the command line:
+To build on linux from the command line with g++ :
 ```
 g++ -fvisibility=hidden -O3 -ffast-math -fPIC -Wl,-Bstatic -Wl,-Bdynamic -Wl,--as-needed -shared -pthread `pkg-config --cflags lv2` -lm `pkg-config --libs lv2` stereopan.cpp -o stereopan.so
 ```